SusanaLM/LinearMapTensorCUR/README.md

 * **Overview**

-The factorization of three-dimensional data continues to gain attention due to its relevance in representing and compressing large-scale datasets.
-The linear-map-based tensor–tensor multiplication is a matrix-mimetic operation that extends the notion of matrix multiplication to higher-order tensors, and which is a generalization of the T-product.
-Under this framework, a new SVD-based method was introduced for tensor approximation, outperforming some non–matrix-mimetic tensor factorizations, but additional research is required to extend to other factorizations.
-We introduce the tensor CUR decomposition under this product and show its performance in video foreground-background separation for different linear maps.
+We introduce the tensor CUR decomposition under the framework of the linear-map-based tensor-tensor multiplication, and show its performance in video foreground-background separation for different linear maps.

 * **Full Table 1**